x

 Communicate Internally

 After the sIRB working relationship is established, the rest of the institution’s research team should be trained on sIRB policies and processes.
-Making sure everyone understands the submission processes, local requirements, and submission procedures will help ensure the right people are informed throughout the process and keep research moving forward.
+Making sure everyone understands the local requirements and submission processes and procedures will help keep the right people informed throughout the process and move research forward.

 Back to Resources